Working en plein air

 A major portrait exhibition starts at the Museum of Fine Arts in Boston and travels to the Los Angeles County Museum of Art and the National Portrait Gallery in London before year’s end.
 An overview of Hockney’s career that chronicles his public and intimate relationships in more than 250 works, it testifies to his stylistic inventiveness over the five decades.

-- Hogarth, Hockney and Stravinsky: A Rake’s Progress, State Hermitage Museum, St. Petersburg (May 16–Jul 23); catalogue.
+- Hogarth, Hockney and Stravinsky: A Rake’s Progress, State Hermitage Museum, St. Petersburg, Russia (May 16–Jul 23); catalogue.